Set Up an Input

 Route to an Existing Stream

-Warning: If you choose to route to an existing stream, a new default, immutable pipeline is attached to the All Messages stream, called the All Messages Routing pipeline.
-You can not detach, delete, or rename the pipeline, and you can not add or remove rules from it.
+Warning: If you choose to route to an existing stream, a new default, immutable pipeline is attached to the All Messages stream, called the Default Routing pipeline.
+You can not detach, delete, or rename the pipeline, and you can not add rules to it.
+Rules created by the setup wizard can be deleted on the pipeline details page.

 If the input already has associated stream rules or routing rules, a warning message is displayed.